Barkha/apache-pinot-workshops/README.md

 If you are an organization interested in hosting these workshops, feel free to contact us ADD LINK.

 ## A Bit About Apache Pinot
-Apache Pinot, a real-time distributed OLAP datastore, purpose-built for low-latency high throughput analytics, perfect for user-facing analytical workloads.
+Apache Pinot is a real-time distributed OLAP datastore, purpose-built for low-latency high throughput analytics, perfect for user-facing analytical workloads.

 Some examples of companies using Pinot are:
 - Stripe uses Pinot to query more than 1 trillion rows, with over 1 pedabyte of data at under 1 second.